Last updated: September 1, 2025

 exporters: [debug]

-With this setup, any telemetry data received by the otlp receiver will be printed to your Collector’s standard error stream so that you can inspect the incoming data and confirm successful ingestion.
+With this setup, any telemetry data received by the otlp receiver will be printed to your Collector's standard error stream so that you can inspect the incoming data and confirm successful ingestion before moving on to more advanced configurations.

 Configuring the OTLP receiver

-The OTLP Receiver offers a wide range of configuration options to fine-tune its behavior, security, and performance.
-These settings are nested under the protocols section for grpc and http individually.
+The OTLP receiver offers a variety of configuration options to fine-tune its behavior, security, and performance.
+These settings are organized under the protocols section, with separate configurations for grpc and http.

-For both gRPC and HTTP protocols, the endpoint setting allows you to specify the host:port where the receiver will listen for incoming data:
+For both gRPC and HTTP, the endpoint setting specifies the host:port where the receiver listens for incoming telemetry data:

 yaml